 Paper birch trees are native to the northern hemisphere and have a typical lifespan of 140 years.
 They grow between 12 to 24 inches over a single season.

 Plant paper birch in full sun and well-drained soil, but keep their roots cool and moist.
 These trees typically reach 60 to 70 feet tall with a spread of about 20 feet at maturity.

 Pin oaks are the most common species of oak in North America.
 They grow best in areas with moderate moisture and can be found across the country’s eastern half.

-Pin oaks are fast-growing trees with a growth rate of 24 inches (61 cm.) or more per year; they can live up to 200 years before reaching full maturity.
-Also, the leaves are alternately arranged on the branches, with each leaf being roughly 2 inches long and 1 inch wide.
+Pin oaks are fast-growing trees with a growth rate of 24 inches or even more per year.
+They can live up to 200 years before reaching full maturity.
+The leaves are alternately arranged on the branches, with each leaf being roughly 2 inches long and 1 inch wide.

 The fastest-growing trees are a great way to add instant green to your yard, but they are not always the most practical choice.
 Before deciding which trees to grow in your yard, you must consider where you live and your goals.